park ride P+R milan

 Best overall

-Fastest to centre
+Fastest to the centre

-Best from northwest
+Best from the northwest

 Area C and Area B: what you need to know